Hchen0496/Job-Flow/README.md

 Easy to use, and it's free!

 **Updates**
+- Commands to the upload & Download Button
 - Styling all Tabs (12/08/2021)
 - All UI & extracting information from sql on Tab 1 & 2 are done(11/27/2021)
 - Finished the creation of both Tab & Menu, working on the commands & data (11/22/2021)